Trimutex/snakeplusplus/README.md

 # SnakePlusPlus
 A version of Snake made in C++ and using SFML

+## Archived
+This project has been archived on GitHub and further development has been moved.

+Continued development has been moved [here](https://lab.trianta.dev/Trianta/snakeplusplus)

 ## Controls
   - Use the arrow keys to move the Snake
   - Use the escape key to close the game